 Category Archives: Tolomato Island GA

 Located along the banks of Crum Creek, William Carnochan’s sugar mill was an important component of his nearby rum distillery.
 Like the distillery, the ruins of the sugar mill have survived for over 200 years and are evidence of some of Georgia’s first industrial efforts.
-Residents of Tolomato Island have worked hard to expose and stabilize these ruins.
+It is important to note that these structures and the industries they supported were built and often staffed by enslaved people.
+Residents of Tolomato Island have worked hard to stabilize these ruins.

 Sragglers from their native Central and South America, Black-bellied Whistling Ducks (Dendrocygna autumnalis) have been expanding their range in recent years.
 There is a small but healthy flock in the pond beside the Tolomato Island causeway.
 They’re fascinating to watch and are generally not very wary of human presence.